falkr/ttm4115/pages/tools/tools-mqtt.md

 to any topics that are interesting in your application and you can see which messages are sent to these topics, without disturbing the communication in the system.

-# MQTT Explorer

-There is a similar program that you can install from the app store, [MQTT Explorer](https://apps.apple.com/no/app/mqtt-explorer/id1455214828?mt=12).
-The image below shows how to add our default broker to it.

----
-type: figure
-source: figures/mqtt/mqtt-explorer.jpg
----